Yor-Jihons/ycalendar/ycalendar/README.md

 ## 1. Install

+1. Put the directory "ycalendar" into your project directly.
+2. You can use this with the usage article.

 ## 2. Usage

 Step 1.
 Put the html tag as a ycalendar (the div tag which id is ycalendar).